yatharth0512-iitj/Digitalising-Bulding-Layouts/README.md

 1. **Clone the repository**:

-2. **Male sure that all dependencies are already installed before running .ipynb file**:
+2. **Make sure that all dependencies are already installed before running .ipynb file**:

 ## Results